 Nutritional yeast, fresh herbs, salt, pepper, and spices can be used to season, while low-carb sugar alcohols, such as xylitol and erythritol, can be used to sweeten.
 Eating a large variety of foods will make a nutrient deficiency unlikely, though you may want to consider a multivitamin supplement.

 The benefits of a vegan keto diet outweigh the effort of following the diet – making it worth considering.
 A high-fat diet helps you to feel full for longer and your appetite may be suppressed, promoting weight loss.
 It provides a consistent blood sugar level, which contributes to stable energy levels and improved focus.

 Not only will a vegan keto diet help you to lose weight and increase your energy, but you will also reduce your carbon footprint as, along with being healthy, the diet is a sustainable choice that is healthier for the planet.

-Want to get started?
+Want to get started with vegan cooking?
 We’ve put together a 5-Day Meal Plan to take the guess work out.
 Outlined below, you can follow the full recipes in our article, Vegan Keto Recipes and 5-Day Meal Plan.

 Your 5-Day Meal Plan

 - Lunch: Beetroot and Toasted Pecan Salad with Balsamic Horseradish Dressing

 - Dinner: Baked Portobello Mushrooms on Cauliflower Mash